 Hereditary Hemochromatosis (HH)

 Iron overload in humans is a hereditary disorder.
-It is most prevalent in those Celtic ancestry (Irish, Scottish, etc.) and in African Americans, but not limited to those ethnic backgrounds.
-One in eight people are a carrier for HH and one in 200 has full blown iron overload and the many physical ailments that develop from it:
+It is most prevalent in those of Celtic ancestry (Irish, Scottish, etc.) and in African Americans, but not limited to those ethnic backgrounds.
+One in eight people is a carrier for HH and one in 200 has full-blown iron overload and the many physical ailments that develop from it:

 Even certain carriers are at risk and can become symptomatic.
 HH is the most overlooked genetic disorder out there yet among the most easily diagnosed and treated.
 Since it is hereditary, once diagnosed, all blood relatives and their descendants should be checked for it (DNA blood test or cheek swab).